magrigry/magrigry/README.md

-Working as developper, I also contribute to a few projects on my free time and maintainer (system administration & dev) of http://over2craft.com
+Working as developper, I also contribute to a few projects on my free time and maintainer of http://over2craft.com

 [![Stats](https://github-readme-stats.vercel.app/api?username=magrigry)](https://github.com/anuraghazra/github-readme-stats)